krokedil/paysoncheckout-for-woocommerce/README.txt

 == CHANGELOG ==

+= 2019.08.09	- version 2.1.1 =
+* Fix			- Updating nonce correctly on update_checkout.
+This could cause issues finalizing order if logging in on checkout page.
+* Fix			- Added checks to prevent JS error with some themes in checkout page.
+* Fix			- Fix for order going through even if login in required and user isn't logged in.

 = 2019.05.28	- version 2.1.0 =
 * Feature	    - Added support for recurring orders through WooCommerce Subscriptions ( https://woocommerce.com/products/woocommerce-subscriptions/ ).